iburzynski/jambhala/README.md

   * This setup uses `direnv` to provide seamless loading of the Nix environment whenever you navigate into the project directory tree.
   * The `direnv` extension for VS Code integrates this environment with your editor, providing full IDE support for Plutus development.
   * Jambhala requires `direnv` version `>= 2.30`, which may not be available in the packaging systems for certain older operating systems (for instance, any Ubuntu system below version `22.10`).
-  * Visit the [direnv installation page](https://direnv.net/docs/installation.html) and check which version is available for your OS in the `Packaging status` section.
+  * Visit the **[direnv installation page](https://direnv.net/docs/installation.html)** and check which version is available for your OS in the `Packaging status` section.
 If your `direnv` version `2.30` or higher is available, follow the instructions to install it and hook it into your shell.
   * If `direnv` version `2.30+` isn't available for your OS through the standard installation method above, you can use `nix` to install it.
 Just run the following:

     ```sh
     $ nix-env -iA nixpkgs.direnv
     ```

-  * When you load the project in VS Code for the first time, you will be prompted to install the [direnv extension](https://marketplace.visualstudio.com/items?itemName=cab404.vscode-direnv&ssr=false#review-details).
+  * When you load the project in VS Code for the first time, you will be prompted to install the **[direnv extension](https://marketplace.visualstudio.com/items?itemName=cab404.vscode-direnv&ssr=false#review-details)**.

 ***
 ### 4. **Create your repository**